ISSN 0972-5997

 Conclusion

 We conclude that breast cancer has significant AR expression which is significantly associated with ER and PR but not with HER2/neu status.
 AR is also significantly expressed in Luminal B subtype and triple negative cases.
 Also, a subset of TNBC cases showed significant positive AR expression.
-Further researches on AR expression in breast cancer are recommended on a larger scale with follow up and survival to validate the current results and to determine whether AR could be a therapeutic target in triple negative and other molecular subtype of breast cancer patients.
+Further researche on AR expression in breast cancer are recommended on a larger scale with follow up and survival to validate the current results and to determine whether AR could be a therapeutic target in triple negative and other molecular subtype of breast cancer patients.

 References